Timeline of the COVID-19 pandemic in Japan: July 1–7

 On July 1, Tokyo reported 67 new cases, many of which were tied to nightlife venues in Shinjuku and Ikebukuro.
 10 cases were confirmed in Osaka Prefecture.

 On 2 July, 190 new cases were confirmed nationwide, the greatest number since the end of the state of emergency on 25 May.
 Tokyo reported 107 new cases.
-The Ministry of Health, Labour and Welfare reported that over 30,000 people had lost work due to the pandemic.
+MHLW reported that over 30,000 people had lost work due to the pandemic.

-On 3 July, 250 new cases of COVID were confirmed nationwide.
-124 of these were in Tokyo.
+On 3 July, 250 new cases of COVID were confirmed nationwide, with 124 in Tokyo.
 Cases in Tokyo and Kagoshima prefecture were linked to nightlife establishments such as host bars.
 Tokyo Governor Yuriko Koike reminded residents to avoid such venues, but did not impose any closures or restrictions.
-Chief Cabinet Secretary Yoshihide Suga stated "there was no need to reinstate the state of emergency that was lifted on 25 May".
-Closures due to the pandemic had resulted in a recession for January–March.

-On 4 July, 262 cases were reported nationwide.
-Tokyo reported 131 new cases.
-23 cases were in Kagoshima, 17 in Osaka, and 9 in Kyoto.
+On 4 July, 262 cases were reported nationwide, with 131 in Tokyo, 23 in Kagoshima, 17 in Osaka, and 9 in Kyoto.
 Infections among young people continued to be primarily linked to nightlife establishments.
+Governor Yuriko Koike asked Tokyo residents to refrain from travelling outside the city except in emergencies.
 Yamagata Prefecture had its first confirmed case since 4 May.

-On 5 July 208 new cases of new coronavirus were confirmed nationwide.
-It was the third consecutive day that the number of new infections exceeded 200.
-In Tokyo, the number of people infected with "downtown at night" such as host clubs and cabaret clubs is increasing.
-According to the city, 46 cases out of 111 people were related to the city at night, the Shinjuku area is 38 people, Ikebukuro area was 4 people.
-Of the people 111, are in their 20s and 30s in 73 people together, account for about 66 percent of the total.
-Also, of the 111 people, 58 are close contacts of people who have been confirmed to have been infected, and 53 have no known route of infection.
-New infections have also been confirmed around Tokyo, with 21 in Saitama, 20 in Kanagawa, and 7 in Chiba.
-As a result, this brought the total number of confirmed cases in Tokyo to 6,765.